Mesocestoides

 Disease

-• Two forms of disease are caused by infection of small animals with Mesocestoides spp.
+- Two main forms of disease are caused by infection of small animals with Mesocestoides spp.

-• The intestinal form in which dogs and cats harbor adult Mesocestoides spp. rarely causes clinical disease.
+- The intestinal form in which dogs and cats harbor adult Mesoscestoides spp. rarely causes clinical disease.

-• Peritoneal mesocestodiasis is a rare condition in which tetrathyridium asexually replicate within the peritoneal cavity, causing clinical signs such as ascites, anorexia/weight loss, vomiting, diarrhea, and tachypnea.
-Scrotal infections have also been documented and scrotal swelling may be clinically visable.
+- Peritoneal mesocestoidiasis is a rare condition in which tetrathyridium asexually replicate within the peritoneal cavity, causing clinical signs such as ascites, anorexia/weight loss, vomiting, diarrhea, and tachypnea.
+Scrotal infections have also been documented, and scrotal swelling may be clinically visible.

-• Peritoneal mesocestodiasis may also be clinically silent and found incidentally upon opening the abdominal cavity for surgical procedures.
+- Peritoneal mesocestoidiasis may also be clinically silent and found incidentally upon opening the abdominal cavity for surgical procedures.

 Prevalence

-• The prevalence of Mesocestoides spp. in dogs and cats is reported to be as low as 0-1%.
+- The prevalence of Mesocestoides spp. in dogs and cats in North America is reported to be as low as 0-1%.
+The global estimated prevalence based on pooled data in dogs and cats is approximately 8%.
 A number of factors influence the likelihood that a dog or cat will be infected with tapeworms, including the geographic region and the opportunity the animal may have to ingest an infected intermediate host.

-• Peritoneal infections with Mesocestoides spp. have been most commonly reported in California and other western states, and most commonly is reported from dogs.
+- Peritoneal infections with Mesocestoides spp. have been most commonly reported in California and other western states in dogs.

 Host Associations and Transmission Between Hosts

-• Both dogs and cats have been reported as second intermediate hosts in which tetrahyridia infect the peritoneal space.
+- Both dogs and cats have been reported as second intermediate hosts in which tetrathyridia infect the peritoneal space.
 The route of exposure for development of this form of the disease is not known.
+While extremely rare, tetrathyridia have also been reported to infect the pleural cavity.

 Prepatent Period and Environmental Factors